GamesTrade-Hub/blockchain/README-ONE-TOKEN-CLIENT.md

 Get keys encoded by GTH private key so that we can check with public key that the key is authentic.
 But still we need to integrate the token name in the public key.

+## Method

 The public key will now be in 2 parts :
 - The first part is a standard public key
-- The second part is the token name encoded with the private key of GTH
+- The second part is the token name + public key signed with the private key of GTH
   - For non-admin this part can be anything encoded with their own key.
-Such as a name or a random string.
+Such as a name or a random string. "casual" keyword is used to denote non-admin keys.